-Do you want to add an infinity symbol on your slide?
-Or do you want to add one of the mathematical symbols?
-Or even the Yen or Rupee symbols?
+Do you want to add a degree symbol on your slide?
+Or do you want to add one of the currency symbols?
+Or even the trademark or copyright symbols?
 PowerPoint provides several ways to add such symbols, but the most straightforward option is to use the Symbol dialog box.
-Let us now explore how you can add symbols within your text containers in PowerPoint 2013 for Windows.
+Let us now explore how you can add symbols within your text containers in PowerPoint 2016 for Mac.

 Follow these steps to learn more:

 - Open your existing presentation, or create a new one.
-Whichever you use, find a container object that uses text, such as a text placeholder, a text box, a shape, a table, a chart, or anything else, and click at the point where you want to add a symbol to establish an insertion point, as shown in Figure 1, below.
+Next, find a container object that uses text, such as a text placeholder, a text box, a shape, a table, a chart, or anything else.
+Click at the point where you want to add a symbol.
+Doing so establishes an insertion point, as shown in Figure 1, below.

 Figure 1: Establish an insertion point